cbartondock/chaos/readme.md

  - qrun.py calls quasiperiodicity.c
  - rprun.py calls stick.c
  - srun.py calls sticky.c
-To use one of the python programs, simply alter it's parameters as needs be and type
+ - rk4.c contains the differential equation governing any flow To use one of the python programs, simply alter it's parameters as needs be and type
 ```
 python xxrun.py